verement/etamoo/DIFFERENCES.md

   * The effective range of object values in EtaMOO is system-dependent, and not necessarily the same as the range of integer values.

+  * Due to the way regular expression matching is implemented in EtaMOO, the `match()` built-in function is generally going to be more efficient than `rmatch()` and may also be able to handle a greater range of patterns before encountering resource limitations.